carosio/click-dp/README.md

 CLICK DP API Sample
 ===================

-This is the scg_session CLICK DP API wrapper as standalone application for test and development purposes.
+This is a session CLICK DP API wrapper as standalone application for test and development purposes.

 Start with node local mock DP: